yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/12-graph-analysis/README.md

 const shortestPathResult = shortestPath.run(graph)
 ```

-The shortest path result contains the distance, nodes and edges of the calculated path.
+The [ShortestPathResult](https://docs.yworks.com/yfileshtml/api/ShortestPathResult) contains the [distance](https://docs.yworks.com/yfileshtml/api/ShortestPathResult#distance), [nodes](https://docs.yworks.com/yfileshtml/api/ShortestPathResult#nodes) and [edges](https://docs.yworks.com/yfileshtml/api/ShortestPathResult#edges) of the calculated path.
 We use this information to highlight the respective nodes and edges and to show a tooltip with the distance.

 ```
 const pathDistance = shortestPathResult.distance